junction/xcjs/README.md

 XC: XMMP Client Library
 =======================

 The XC Library is an [RFC 3920](http://xmpp.org/rfcs/rfc3920.html) and [RFC 3921](http://xmpp.org/rfcs/rfc3921.html) compliant XMPP Client library for JavaScript.
-In addition to the XMPP Core and XMPP IM specs, we also implement [Service Discovery](http://xmpp.org/extensions/xep-0030.html) and [Chat State Notifications](http://xmpp.org/extensions/xep-0085.html).
+In addition to the XMPP Core and XMPP IM specs, we also implement [Service Discovery](http://xmpp.org/extensions/xep-0030.html), [Chat State Notifications](http://xmpp.org/extensions/xep-0085.html), [vCards](http://xmpp.org/extensions/xep-0054.html), and [Roster Item Exchange](http://xmpp.org/extensions/xep-0144.html).

 Getting Started
 ---------------
 The only requirement is having [V8](http://code.google.com/p/v8/) or [SpiderMonkey](http://www.mozilla.org/js/spidermonkey/) installed for JSLint cheking in the build process.
-They are not required to make the project, although are recommended if you are contributing to the project.
+They are not required to make the project, although they're recommended if you are contributing to the project.

     make src
     make doc